 - Practice proper handwashing.
 See the CDC’s guidefor a reminder.

 - Avoid touching your eyes, nose and mouth.
 Many germs, including the coronavirus, can enter your body through membranes in your eyes, nose and mouth which is why it’s a good idea to keep your hands away from your face.

 - Clean and disinfect often.
 Germs, including the coronavirus, live on surfaces for hours to days, so cleaning frequently is a must.

 - Practice social distancing.
 The term “social distancing” has become part of our lexicon as to how we can best prevent the spread of the coronavirus.
-Public health experts have learned from the situations in China and Europe and are recommending social distancing as a strategy to slow the spread of the coronavirus here in the United States.
 When we practice social distancing, we help flatten the curve of the spread, avoiding the sharp rise in new cases all at once.
 Our healthcare system is not capable of taking care of mass numbers of sick people all at once, but if we as a community slow the spread of the coronavirus by minimizing our contact with other individuals, the healthcare system can take on the surge of ill people, over a longer period of time.
 Considering that there is no vaccine and the care for those who become severely ill is very intensive, practicing preventive and community–wide strategies is our only defense.
-Learn more here.
-Also, here’s our short list for how to practice social distancing.
+Learn more here, and:

 - Avoid close contact with people who are sick.

 - If you do experience symptoms, follow the measures listed below.
-(Symptoms include fever, dry cough and difficulty breathing.)
+(Symptoms include fever, dry cough, difficulty breathing and others.)

 - Stay home and avoid contact with others.